 For Year 2 students: Parents need to re-enroll and fill out new forms

-Both parents and students must perform service hours
+Students must perform 5 service hours per year

 Each family must sell two booklets of raffle tickets